adamwojnicki/my-gallery/README.md

 Assignment for DevChallenges.io

-Live demo cna be seen [here](https://silly-noyce-f7e928.netlify.app/)
+Live demo can be seen [here](https://silly-noyce-f7e928.netlify.app/)